2018 CrossFit Games: Qualification

+Open

-The 2018 CrossFit season was a high point in terms of participation; it recorded the highest number of athletes, at over 415,000, who registered to compete in the Open.
+The 2018 CrossFit Open was a high point in terms of participation; it recorded the highest number of athletes, at over 415,000, who registered to compete in the Open.
 Across all age divisions, 429,157 took part in and completed at least one workout.
 There were six scored event in five weeks (the second workout was split into two scored events – 18.2 and 18.2a).
 The Open took place from February 22 through March 26.
 Mat Fraser and Cassidy Lance-Mcwherter were the respective man and woman winner of the Open.
 Fraser's points total of 97 was 343 points lower than that of the second place finisher Alex Vigneault, the biggest margin of victory in the Open's history.

+Regionals

 The Regionals were adjusted this year to reflect the growth of the sport worldwide; the number of Regionals was increased from eight to nine, and athletes from 18 regions were funnelled into the nine Regionals.
 Latin America that was previously merged with a US Regional was given its own Regional, while Regionals in the US were reorganized down to five, and Europe was split into two (Europe and Meridian).
 The number of qualifiers to the Games, however, remained the same: 40 men, 40 women and 40 teams.
 The Regionals took place over three weekends from May 18 through June 3, 2018.
 The Regionals were streamed live on CBSSports.com.